dalmo1991/superflexPy/doc/customize_components.rst

 The methods :code:`_internal_routing` and :code:`external_routing` exist but are set to simply return the incoming fluxes without any transformation.

-To implement the routing, we need to implement a customized node that implements those two methods for given lag functions.
+To support routing within a node, we need to create a customized node that implements the methods :code:`_internal_routing` and :code:`external_routing` for given lag functions.
 The object-oriented design of SuperflexPy simplifies this operation, because the new node class inherits all the methods from the original class, and has to overwrite only the two methods that are responsible for the routing.

 In this example, we illustrate an implementation of routing with a lag function in the shape of an isosceles triangle with base :code:`t_internal` and :code:`t_external`, for internal and external routing respectively.
-The implementation is similar to the case of the :ref:`build_lag`.
+This new implementation is similar to the implementation of the :ref:`build_lag`.

 The first step is to import the :code:`Node` component from SuperflexPy and define the class :code:`RoutedNode`